canonical/mir/doc/sphinx/tutorial/getting-started-with-mir.md

 ## Using on-screen keyboards
 Mir-based compositors support on-screen keyboards.

 **Note**: Due to security reasons, some Wayland extensions needed by on-screen keyboards are disabled by default.
-In this tutorial, we override this setting by passing a `--add-wayland-extensions all` flag when launching an example application.
+In this tutorial, we override this setting by passing `--add-wayland-extensions all` when launching `miral-app`. passing a `--add-wayland-extensions all` flag when launching an example application.

 You can use any Wayland compatible on-screen keyboard but as an example, we'll use `ubuntu-frame-osk`.